-The pretraining of LMs rely heavily on vast amounts of high-quality and large-scale data, such as LLMs requiring corpora, while timeseries LMs demanding raw data.
-The scaling LMs indicates that law for model performance is closely tied to dataset size and the number of model parameters[36].
+1. HIGH-QUALITY AND LARGE-SCALE INDUSTRIAL DATA.
+The pretraining of LMs relies heavily on vast amounts of high-quality and large-scale data, such as LLMs requiring corpora, while time series LMs demand raw data.
+The scaling law for LMs indicates that model performance is closely tied to dataset size and the number of model parameters [36].
 However, in the field of PHM, acquiring sufficient fault data remains a significant challenge.
-For example, in the fields like wind power and petrochemical intelligent fault diagnosis, the acquisition and organization of knowledge and corpus are relatively straightforward, benefitting from decades of research, accumulated case studies. and industry-standardized documentation.
+For example, in the fields like wind power and petrochemical intelligent fault diagnosis, the acquisition and organization of knowledge and corpus are relatively straightforward, benefitting from decades of research, accumulated case studies, and industry-standardized documentation.
 However, for emerging and specialized areas, like C919 aircraft, corpus collection presents challenges, further hampering the development of effective LMs.
-In addition, while public datasets from fault simulation experiments on mechanical systems are available, their data volume is often limited, and the homogeneity of the data hampers the training of models with generalization capabilities. strong Meanwhile, enterprises are reluctant to share monitoring data and maintenance records publicly due to concerns over commercial confidentiality.
+In addition, while public datasets from fault simulation experiments on mechanical systems are available, their data volume is often limited, and the homogeneity of the data hampers the training of models with strong generalization capabilities.
+Meanwhile, enterprises are reluctant to share monitoring data and maintenance records publicly due to concerns over commercial confidentiality.
 Consequently, constructing a large-scale, high-quality industrial PHM database for pretraining LMs with robust generalizability poses a formidable obstacle.